Currently set to No Index

 The Microsoft CMS is more suited for larger enterprises.
 This system offers transparent content management and integration along with data transformation and syndication, all of which seamlessly combine various information and business processes.
 The Microsoft solution is more advanced than most open-source packages as it has the ability to present information based on the customer’s needs.
 The major difference between the Content Management Server and other systems is that it is a Microsoft commercial product, and therefore more expensive.

-RELATED: When to Transition to a Content Management System
+RELATED: CMS: Creatively Maintaining Sites with a Content Management System

 Regardless of what your requirements are, there is sure to be a CMS out there for you.
 These programs go far beyond the basic tools offered by a provider and have the power to transform your site into an interactive, user-friendly platform.
 As nearly every host is offering some type of system, it’s safe to say that the CMS is a driving force in the web hosting industry.